9. team

 ✅ Arrival & departure

-✅ Programme:
+✅ Co-Creation!

 The Open Space format works around a shared board divided into days, time slots and places.
 Each day anyone can add an activity they’d like to offer in one of the spaces available at the venue.
 The board shows the days across the top, the times along the side, and the different locations we can use.
 You simply place your activity in the time and place you choose.
 People who are interested can then go to that spot.
 Everyone picks the sessions that interest them, decides whether they want to lead something or join one, and there’s no obligation to attend anything you don’t feel like participating in.
 Simple as that